Cookie Run: Kingdom: Burnt Cheese Cookie Build – Toppings & Beascuits

 Advertisement

-• Beascuit priority: DMG Resist first, HP second, cooldown third
+• Best Beascuit: DMG Resist first, HP second, cooldown third — Earth-oriented options synergize well.

-If you build him too aggressively, he can still look fine in easy content, which is exactly why the mistake spreads.
-The problem shows up when Arena burst teams or harder PvE stages start deleting frontliners before their second rotation.
-Once that happens, your whole reason for running Burnt Cheese starts falling apart.
+That is why “just stack attack” breaks down here.
+Burnt Cheese only feels strong when he survives long enough to cast and re-cast.
+Build him too aggressively and he can still look fine in easy content — which is exactly why the mistake spreads.
+The problem shows up when Arena burst teams or harder PvE stages delete frontliners before their second rotation.
+Once that happens, your whole reason for running him falls apart.

 Advertisement

-Why 5x Solid Almond is the default best Topping set
+Why 5x Solid Almond is the default Topping set

-When you open Cookies → Burnt Cheese Cookie → Toppings, your first goal should be a clean tank setup.
-After that, look at substats.
-The best ones are the boring ones:
+When you open Cookies → Burnt Cheese Cookie → Toppings, aim for a clean tank setup, then chase the boring substats:

 • DMG Resist as the top priority